Let’s talk about what it means to be influential.

 So, when you need to influence someone’s thoughts, beliefs, or actions, don’t start by asking yourself, “What should I say?”
 You don’t know what to say yet because you don’t have enough data to determine what is going to influence that particular person.

 Instead, the question you need to be asking yourself is, “What do I need to know?” ….
-But we’ll get there in a just a second.
-First, you need to know where exactly you should start in your influential process.
+But we’ll get there in just a second.
+First, you need to know where exactly you should start with your influential process.

 DO Start Here…

 Influence is communication with a goal.
-Tweet This Just as Stephen Covey succinctly stated in 7 Habits of Highly Successful People, you should “always start with the end in mind.”
+Just as Stephen Covey succinctly stated in 7 Habits of Highly Successful People, you should “always start with the end in mind.”

 Influential interactions are no different.